A note on last-success-problems: Variant II: The player can predict that there will be no

 \section{Variant II: The player can predict that there will be no $1^{\prime}s$}

 In the game in its original version, one of the ways the player loses is that all the variables are zero.
 We speculate what will occur if, as an initial possible move, we allow the player to predict that all the random variables will have the value 0 (i.e. there will not be $1^{\prime }s$).
 The answer is simple: the new game is equivalent to the original game adding a first random variable, $I_{0}$ with parameter $p_{0}=1$.
-Effectively, stopping at stage 0 in the standard game is equivalent to predicting that there will be no $1^{\prime }s$.
-Having said so, we now have the following result.
+Effectively, stopping at stage 0 in the standard game is equivalent to predicting that there will be no $1^{\prime }s$. {In this variant, if the player predicts that all the random variables will have the value 0, the probability of winning is $ \prod_{i=1}^{n}(1-p_{i})=Q_{1} $ and the probability of winning in the standard game, when the optimal threshold is $\mathbf{s}$, is $\mathcal{V}(p_{1},...,p_{n})=R_\mathbf{s} Q_\mathbf{s}.$ The probability of winning, let us call it $\mathcal{V^{\ast\ast }}(p_{1},...,p_{n})$, is hence